Yazdan-Ghanavati/Human-Pose-Tracking-Package/README.md

 * Mediapipe 0.8.3
 Now connecting the camera with this module, required a third library which was OpenCV.
 This library is basically developed for Computer Vision purposes and would allow the user to perform Image manipulations in their projects.

+for a licence code or more information, feel free to cantact me via email.